emilypx/appfair.github.io/index.md

 The "Badware Malware" app's repository, and the associated issues and discussion forums, is meant to act as a forum for discussions and issues specific to the App Fair implementation and policies.

 For security issues related to the underlying platform or operating system (e.g., bugs in the OS that permit apps to break out of their sandbox), refer to the platform vendor's published security disclosure advice for guidance.

 For non-public disclosure and questions related to the App Fair platform itself, you can e-mail [security+nodisclosure@appfair.net](security+nodisclosure@appfair.net).

-Sensitive communications can be encrypted using the following key:
+Sensitive communications should be signed with your PGP public key.
+Encryption with the following key is also encouraged:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----
 mQINBGEWmKEBEACwr7gphnlfUMmXkygFpZ9YByN07Bc2xuEtvBRMlsyqYBdnmBdl
 PMq9lD8aA+0G0Hz/rOtyoMx7NFw1yuC9xJIac9q05IhmDy9quQk8sNZUal2vIc2r
 Rbg+mfGioJEQPJzLWGj+tbfEGuSbH22vUSWhhUEphzSsGysi7A7FoZbt/yjZsX18